 Each year, more and more families are switching up their holiday traditions by opting for a vacation rental instead of their own home.

-Vacation rental site HomeAway.com has seen a 45-percent increase in demand during the winter holidays from 2016 to 2017, says HomeAway travel expert Melanie Fish.
+Vacation rental site HomeAway.com saw a 45-percent increase in demand during the winter holidays from 2016 to 2017, says HomeAway travel expert Melanie Fish.

 “The overall popularity of staying in vacation homes has skyrocketed,” she says.
 “People are realizing they can travel for the holidays, but still be together instead of being split up into sterile hotel rooms.”